djgoldsmith/BYO_CTF/README.md

 Next few weeks we are going to look at building your own CTF challenge:

-Topcis to Cover:
+Topics to Cover:

-  - Linux Enumeration and Privelege Escelation
+  - Linux Enumeration and Privilege Escalation
   - Linux Configuration
   - Docker

 ## Task

-In Groups you are going to build a Privielge Escelation Challenge.
+In Groups you are going to build a Privilege Escalation Challenge.
 Next time we will try to complete each others challenges.

   1. Get yourself onto GTFO Bins and find a relevant Binary